Paulson's gold fund tumbles more, other portfolios mixed in February

 Despite the sharp decline in gold prices, Paulson is sticking with his thesis that inflation will pick up at some point in the future when the metal can be a hedge.

-Paulson also owned 28.2 million shares of miner AngloGoldAshanti Ltd,, 35.9 million shares of Novagold Resources and 930,502 shares of Randgold Resources at the end of the last year.
-Each name has suffered double-digit losses this year.

-Investors have monitored Paulson’s moves as a bellwether in the $2.6 trillion hedge fund industry.
-But for Paulson and his investors 2011 and 2012 have been characterized by heavy losses, due largely to overly confident bets on economic recovery.
-The firm’s size shrank dramatically from $38 billion in early 2011 to roughly $18 billion now.

-As the gold fund makes headlines, returns at Paulson’s other funds were mixed last month.
-His credit, merger and recovery oriented portfolios posted small gains while his Advantage funds suffered fresh losses.
+Returns at Paulson’s other funds were mixed last month with his credit, merger and recovery oriented portfolios posting small gains while his Advantage funds suffered fresh losses.

-The firm’s biggest success this year has been its merger-arbitrage oriented Paulson Partners Enhanced fund, up 7.7 percent after extending January’s strong gains with a 1.1 increase last month.

 Paulson Credit Opportunities inched up 1.4 percent last month and is up 4.4 percent year to date.
 The Recovery fund is up 5.3 percent for the year after climbing 1.5 percent in February.